kareem1925/opencv-projects/README.md

 # opencv-projects

 - [x] face swapping
-- [ ] tutorial for creating Haar Cascade xml file and multi-scale detector
+- [x] tutorial for creating Haar Cascade xml file and multi-scale detector
+- [ ] using tiny dnn with opencv and python